 - When you reach an intersection in Pilar, turn right onto Gov. JJ Linao National Road.

 - Turn left onto Mt.
 Samat Road.
-The road can be seen after the Death March Marker (KM.
+Look out for the Death March Marker (KM.
 19).

 - By Commute: